01 of 08

 - Inspection of fan for damage

-Needed Tools and MaterialsContinue to 2 of 7 below.
+Tools and MaterialsContinue to 3 of 8 below.

 Shutting Off Power to the Unit